a-shine/pm-for-startups/deck2.md

 > e.g. "Ruth was as agile as a cat"
 >
 > - nimble, supple
-> - acrobatic dexterous, graceful
+> - acrobatic, dexterous, graceful

 --